 Infrared saunas come with a laundry list of benefits.
 From improving physical and mental health, it’s no wonder that many people are opting for purchasing them from companies such as Health Mate.

 How you enjoy your sauna session is completely up to you, so be sure to add your own personal touch and make the experience one of a kind.

-Health Mate Saunas is the leading manufacturer of infrared saunas for the home for over 40 years.
-Our high-quality infrared saunas are made with 100% PEFC Western Red Cedar, an antimicrobial, and one of the only woods known as a sustainable and renewable resource.
-For more information on our line of premium infrared saunas, contact us today to see how you can improve your skin, your health, and your life.
+If you’re looking to boost your immunity and help fight off and kill viruses, look to Health Mate.
+We’re the leading manufacturer of infrared saunas for the home for over 40 years.
+Our infrared saunas are made with 100% natural, whole wood that is naturally anti-bacterial and sustainably sourced.
+For more information on our line of infrared saunas for sale, contact us today to see how you can improve your health.